reactexcel/eHR/README.md

 module directory also contains one `index.scss` file which imports all `.scss` files for respective module (here `auth` module in example).
 This `index.scss` file also contains styles that is common to that module.

+```
+/*
   `style/auth/index.scss`

-```
-/* Imports .scss files for this module */
+  Imports .scss files for this module
+*/
 @import "login";
 @import "logout";
 @import "forgotPassword";

+/*
-/* styles common to all container of this modules and its successive components */
+  Styles common to all container of this modules and its successive components
+*/
 .input-auth-padding {
   padding: 5px;
 }